accessibilityoz/accessible-slideshow/wordpress/README.md

 [WooSlider](http://www.woothemes.com/products/wooslider/).
 You'll
 need that plugin installed before this one will do anything useful.

+There's a live example of it in action on the [AccessibilityOz](http://www.accessibilityoz.com/) site.

 It works by initialising the slider itself rather than letting the WooSlider plugin do that.
 So the settings available in WooSlider are over-ridden if you're using this plugin.